 Matrix Connection

-Matrix Connection Settings The settings below determ ine how the EHX Service attempts to connect to your Matrix hardware. Ð

-Ethernet is the preferred n limited range of functional ethod of communicating with your equipment.
+Ethernet is the preferred n ine how the EHX Service attempts to connect to your Matrix hardware. the ethod of communicating with your equipment.
 Serial connections have a ty and should only be used as a backup.

 Ethernet Enable Redundant Ethernet

 O Serial COM1 ✓ Only Show Available Ports

-Beltpack Communication S FreeSpeak beltpack regis To set the port, choose a FreeSpeak Serial Port ettings tration requires a cable connection. valid local port below.
+Beltpack Communication S FreeSpeak beltpack regis To set the port, choose a FreeSpeak Serial Port tration requires a cable connection.

-ОК
+OK